johowoo/FitnessAPP/README.md

 * dropdown -> selection & input
 * slide effects in swiping pics
 * the main focus of exercise (chest/back ....)
-* add sets records for days before
+* allow to add sets records for days before

+### etc
+* consider the construct of the TabPage (whether display customWorkout firstly or not)

 ## completed
 ### functions